 So, what’s the difference between tax avoidance and tax evasion?
 You know by now which one is legal (avoidance) and which one could land you with hefty fines and even a jail sentence (evasion).
 You’ve seen the examples of tax evasion and tax avoidance above.

-If you or a loved one has been accused of tax evasion, you will, of course, need to work with a criminal appeals lawyer.
+If you or a loved one has been accused of tax evasion, you will, of course, need to work with an appellate lawyer.
 Do not delay a minute longer.
 Nationwide tax fraud lawyer, Seth Kretzer, is here for you!

 Contact us today to schedule an appointment to learn about our services and experience.
 We’ll get you the solid defense you need.